summer spiritualty series

 • Lisa Swanger, Director of Outreach & Education at the Delaware Center for the Inland Bays -

-• the Rev. Jeffrey Ross, Rector, St. Peter’s Episcopal Church, Lewes, DE
+• Monks without Temples: the future of the church with the Rev. Jeffrey Ross, Rector, St. Peter’s Episcopal Church, Lewes, DE

 • T.J.
 Thomas, Minister of Music, St. Peter’s Episcopal Church, Lewes, DE –